Lytle Creek offers a quick getaway into the wild

 This was the first time I had gone up the creek the 10 miles to where the pavement runs out.
 I was surprised to find so many residents along the way.
 Houses and trailers are gathered in quiet spots and no doubt they are always on the lookout for signs of another rising of the water level following any storm.

 There is a shooting range after seven miles, for target practice, and there are several places to camp within sound of the running water.
 It's hard to realize that the busy Interstate 15 is just a few miles to the south east.
-Drivers there are intent on reaching their goals of spinning roulette wheels, snapping cards, and rolling dice, mostly unaware of the beautiful countryside they are passing beside.

 For the truly outdoor oriented, there is a hike from Lytle Creek to Mount Baldy.
 One of the rangers casually mentioned that it takes a couple of days with an overnight stop.
 I was forced to think of the circumstances that would encourage me to make that trip.